Billie Jean King: 1972

 King won three Grand Slam singles titles in 1972, electing not to play the Australian Open despite being nearby when she played in New Zealand in late 1971.
 King said, "I was twenty-eight years old, and I was at the height of my powers.
 I'm quite sure I could have won the Grand Slam [in] ...
 1972, but the Australian was such a minor-league tournament at that time....
 More important, I did not want to miss any Virginia Slims winter tournaments.
 I was playing enough as it was."
 Her dominance was aided by rival Margaret Court's absence from the tour due to childbirth during most of the 1972 season.

 At the beginning of the year, King failed to win eight of the first ten tournaments she played.
 She won the title in San Francisco in mid-January.
 But then King lost in Long Beach to Françoise Dürr (although King claimed in her 1982 autobiography that she intentionally lost the match because of an argument with her husband) and in Fort Lauderdale on clay to Chris Evert 6–1, 6–0.
 The inconsistent results continued through mid-April, in Oklahoma City (losing in the quarterfinals); Washington, D.C. (losing in the second round); and Dallas (losing to Nancy Richey Gunter after defeating Evert in the quarterfinals 6–7(4–5), 6–3, 7–5 and Evonne Goolagong in the semi-finals 1–6, 6–4, 6–1).
 King won the title in Richmond; however, one week later, King lost in the semi-finals of the tournament in San Juan.
-This was followed in successive weeks by a loss in the Jacksonville final to Marie Neumannova Pinterova and in a St. Petersburg semi-final to Evert (6–2, 6–3).
+This was followed in successive weeks by a loss in the Jacksonville final to Marie Neumannová Pinterová and in a St. Petersburg semi-final to Evert (6–2, 6–3).